shades10101/Monitoring/README.md

 # Monitoring

-New Relic scripts fo custom metrics & alerts
+New Relic scripts for custom metrics & alerts